Sonbhadra district: By road

 Robertsganj, the headquarters of Sonbhadra, is located about 88 km from the city of Varanasi which has the nearest airport.
 Robertsganj is well connected to Lucknow, Allahabad, Varanasi, Mirzapur, Gorakhpur, Faizabad, Ambikapur Sasaram & Garhwa by road.
-Buses are available at all hours of the day from Varanasi and it normally takes hours to cover the distance.
+Buses are available at all hours of the day from Varanasi, and it normally takes hours to cover the distance.
 The highway connecting Varanasi and Waidhan passes through the district.
 Though this is not a national highway it is a very busy road because of the towns Dalla, Renukot, Anpara, Shaktinagar which are sufficiently commercialized areas.
-National Thermal Power corporation is in Shaktinagar and also Northern Coalfields limited (a subsidiary company of Coal India Ltd) has different projects like Singrauli, Khadia, Jayant, Dudhichua, amlori, Kakri etc. These areas have several major coal mines which cater a big part of the coal need of the state.
-Churk a nearby town is situated around 10 km, where Jaypee Group is establishing a thermal power project.
+National Thermal Power Corporation is in Shaktinagar, and also Northern Coalfields Limited (a subsidiary company of Coal India Ltd) has different projects like Singrauli, Khadia, Jayant, Dudhichua, Amlori, Kakri, etc. These areas have several major coal mines, which cater to a big part of the coal need of the state.
+Churk a nearby town, is situated around 10 km, where Jaypee Group is establishing a thermal power project.
 One of the main reasons this road is always busy is due to daily transport of around 1000 trucks of grits and sand.